 What does a timestamp camera do?

 A timestamp camera lets you add date and time to photos the moment you take them.
 Many timestamp camera apps also add extra details like location, notes, logo, or project info.
-And this is where it gets helpful in real-world workflows.
-You open a camera app.
-You take the photo.
-The timestamp is already there.
-No extra steps.
-No editing later.

 How to use a timestamp camera?